Annual Community Engaged Learning Conference

 8:45-9:00 amWelcome & Opening Remarks

-Melanie Stone, DrPH, MEd, CHWI, Assistant Professor of Family & Community Medicine and Director of Community Engaged Learning, UT Health San Antonio
+Melanie Stone, DrPH, MEd, CHWI, Assistant Professor of Family & Community Medicine and Director of Community Engaged Learning, UT San Antonio

 Holly Auditorium